Property jargon buster for first-time buyers

 The main trade body (but not regulator) that represents UK mortgage lenders.
 Members include banks and building societies.
 UK Finance promotes good practice, collects and publishes data about the mortgage market and liaises with the government.

-Services such as gas, electricity, water, sewage and broadband.
+Services such as gas, electricity, water, sewage, telephone and Wi-Fi.

 A property becomes “under offer” when a seller accepts an offer from a buyer and the legal processes of the transaction begin.